-There are many reasons why you might not be able to sleep well.
+There are many reasons why we might not sleep well.

-Some people are naturally lighter sleepers or take longer to drop off, while some life circumstances might make it more likely for your sleep to be interrupted, like stressful events or having a new baby.
+Some people are naturally lighter sleepers or take longer to get to sleep while others might sleep badly because of anxiety, worry over stressful events or other life challenges.

-There are lots of things that can influence our mental health, such as our upbringing, childhood environment, things that happen to us and even our temperament.
+There are lots of things that can influence how well we sleep, such as our current physical or mental health, our upbringing, things that happen to us, and even our temperament.

 Get tips and advice on helping others struggling with their mental health.